x86taka/k6-extension-registry/README.md

 Use the [register-version](./.github/workflows/register-version.yml) reusable workflow to automatically update registry when a new extension version is released.

-This workflow requires the `k6-extension-registry-updater` github app to be installed in the extension's repository, and the apps credentials to be passed as secrets when calling the workflow.
+This workflow requires the `k6-extension-registry-updater` github app to be installed in the extension's repository, and the apps credentials (app id and private key) to be passed as secrets when calling the workflow.
+This credential can be obtained following the stablish procedures in grafana.

 **Example:**